Loading...

 Regular Exercise

-Incorporate regular physical activity into your routine, as it can improve your body’s ability to manage blood sugar levels effectively.
+Incorporate regular physical activity into your routine, as exercise can help improve insulin sensitivity and assist in managing blood sugar levels.

 healthspan-mbl